chad-fisher/guides/source/hpc/Access/0045_brief_slurm.md

     echo "Done"
     ```

-1. Submit your job using `sbatch myFirstJob.sb`
+1. Submit your job using `sbatch myFirstJob.sh`
-1. View your job in the queue using `squeue --me`
+1. View your job in the queue using `squeue --Your_Tufts_Username`

 For an indepth description of all the Slurm options visit [Slurm Job Scheduler](..
 /slurm/index.md).